What is Syncthing?¶

 Why does it use so much CPU?¶

-- Data that is sent over the network is (optionally) compressed and encrypted using AES-128.
-When receiving data, it must be decrypted.
+Data that is sent over the network is compressed (optionally) and encrypted (always).
+When receiving data it must be decrypted and then (if compressed) decompressed.

-- By default Syncthing uses periodic scanning every 60 seconds to detect file changes.
+By default Syncthing uses periodic scanning every hour when watching for changes or every minute if that’s disabled to detect file changes.
 This means checking every file’s modification time and comparing it to the database.
 This can cause spikes of CPU usage for large folders.

 Hashing, compression and encryption cost CPU time.
 Also, using the GUI causes a certain amount of extra CPU usage to calculate the summary data it presents.
 Note however that once things are in sync CPU usage should be negligible.

-To limit the amount of CPU used when syncing and scanning, set the
+To further limit the amount of CPU used when syncing and scanning, set the

 GOMAXPROCS to the maximum number of CPU cores